 🚩 RED FLAGS 🚩

 Loss of consciousness (knocked out)

 🔴 CONCUSSION RECOGNITION TOOL 5

 Head impacts can be associated with serious and potentially fatal brain injuries.
-The Concussion Recognition Tool 5 is to be used for the identification of suspected concussion.
+The Concussion Recognition Tool 5 is to be used for the identification of suspected concussions.
 It is not designed to diagnose a concussion.